CAEP Accountability Measures - Initial-Licensure Level

 Measure 2: Satisfaction of Employers and Stakeholder Involvement

 The College of Education annually surveys the employers of program completers in the initial program.
-The EPP administered the Grambling State University/Danielson Rubric for the 2022-2023 completers to fifteen initial employers.
-Of these fifteen employers, we obtained six responses for a 40% response rate.
+The purpose of the assessment is to provide the EPP with in-depth results on the educator preparation programs’ effectiveness in preparing teachers to succeed in the classroom.
+The EPP administered the Grambling State University/Danielson Rubric for the 2023-2024 completers to 7 initial employers (Note: the number of completers for 2023-2024 was nine; one completer is in graduate school and one is employed in a non-educational position).
+Of these seven employers, we obtained seven responses for a 100% return rate.

 The Grambling State University/Danielson Rubric asked the principals to rate the competency of the program completers regarding attributes based on the ten InTASC Standards (considered to be the knowledge, skills, and dispositions expected of effective teachers), presented by the four domains: Planning and Preparation, The Classroom Environment, Instruction and Professional Responsibilities on a scale of one to four (1-Ineffective 2- Effective: Emerging 3 – Effective: Proficient 4 – Highly Effective).
 (See table attached for data from the Grambling State University/ Danielson Rubric)